TeamHG-Memex/autologin/README.rst

     $ tox

-Proxy tests require running ``polipo`` proxy with default config (any http proxy on port 8123 should work).
+Proxy tests require an http proxy running on port 8123.
+For example, you can use ``polipo`` with default config, or pure Python ``proxy.py --port 8123``.

 Splash support is not tested directly here, but there are indirect tests for it in the `undercrawler <https://github.com/TeamHG-Memex/undercrawler>`_